nodejs/node/doc/api/test.md

     If unspecified, subtests inherit this value from their parent.
     **Default:** `Infinity`.

-This function is used to create a hook running before running a suite. before subtest of the current test.
+This function is used to create a hook running before subtest of the current test.

 ### `context.beforeEach([fn][, options])`